 - Participating States: Florida, New Jersey and Texas.

-- Participating Metropolitan Areas: Atlanta, Chicago, Detroit, Las Vegas, Los Angeles, New Jersey, Philadelphia and San Francisco.
+- Participating Metropolitan Areas: Atlanta, Chicago, Baltimore, Detroit, Las Vegas, Los Angeles, Philadelphia and San Francisco.

 Recruitment of Neurologists